 One focus of my practice is speech anxiety treatment.
-Speech anxiety, also known as public speech phobia, can be a challenging issue for many people for many reasons.
+This type of anxiety, also known as public speech phobia, can be a challenging issue for many people for many reasons.
 Knowing the reasons for speech anxiety is not always necessary, but it can help guide treatment.
 Public speech anxiety is quite treatable, and often, initial results come quickly.
 I have worked with people whose difficulties occur only when there is a large group to speak in front of, but also some people who get anxious even in front of a small group or even one person.

 Since the reasons people call for public speech anxiety treatment vary, I’d be happy to talk to you about your unique symptoms and what you are looking for, so don’t hesitate to schedule a consultation or contact me with questions.
 Here is an overview to get you started.